 Shareholders may submit questions for the Annual Meeting after logging in.
-If you wish to submit a into virtual meeting question, you may do SO by logging the platform at www.virtualshareholdermeeting.com/TRS2020, typing your question into the "Ask a Question" field, and clicking "Submit."
+If you wish to submit a question, you may do so by logging into the virtual meeting platform at www.virtualshareholdermeeting.com/TRS2020, typing your question into the "Ask a Question" field, and clicking "Submit."
 Please submit any questions before the start time of the meeting.